-Table 31.
+Table 6-1.
 Power-On Configuration Option Signals

-Configuration Option Signal ^{1,2}
+Configuration Option Signal

 Output tristate SMI#

 Execute BIST A3#

 Disable dynamic bus parking A25#

 Symmetric agent arbitration ID BR0#

 RESERVED A[24:4]#, A[35:26]#

-- 1. Asserting this signal during RESET# will select the corresponding option. - Address signals not identified in this table as configuration options should not be asserted during RESET#. - Disabling of any of the cores within the processors must be handled by configuring the EXT_CONFIG Model Specific Register (MSR).
-This MSR will allow for the disabling of a single core per die within the processor package.
+- 1. Asserting this signal during RESET# will select the corresponding option. - 2.
+Address signals not identified in this table as configuration options should not be asserted during RESET#. - 3.
+Disabling of any of the cores within a processor must be handled by configuring the EXT\CONFIG Model Specific Register (MSR).
+This MSR allows for the disabling of a single core per die within the processor package.